Rari-Capital/docs/src/nova/README.md

 It will first increment the contract's nonce (which is to prevent duplicate execution requests from having the same `execHash`) then transfer in all the `InputToken`s (**all must be approved to the registry by the caller**), and the amount of ETH neccessary to pay for the max amount of gas used + the tip.

 ::: warning
-The inputs are not checked to be sufficient by the registry, it is up to Nova bots to determine which requests are profitable via `getRequestData`.
+The inputs are not checked to be sufficient by the registry, it is up to Nova relayers to determine which requests are profitable via `getRequestData`.
 :::

 It will then compute the `execHash` (unique identifier of this specific execution request) like so: `keccak256(abi.encodePacked(nonce, strategy, l1calldata, gasPrice))` and store it in in a mapping and assigned to all of the arguments this function was passed.